broken-shotgun/Clover-Edition/README.md

         └── vocab.json
 ```

+#### Text to Speech:

+Install optional requirements, or just run `pip install --upgrade google-cloud-texttospeech`

+To setup WaveNet voices for Text to Speech, we'll need to setup Google Cloud Platform.

+Follow the [Quickstart guide](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries#client-libraries-install-python) and make sure to et `GOOGLE_APPLICATION_CREDENTIALS` to location of JSON file with credentials on your machine.

 To play, just enter the folder and run "play.py" with python3.
 From the command line:
 ```
 cd Clover-Edition